MarcMouries/New-Technology-Requests/docs/specifications.md

 - **Number Display**: Large, bold numbers with appropriate color coding

 ##### Table Section
-- **Section Title**: "📊 New Technology Requests"
+- **Section Title**: "New Technology Requests" (left-aligned, professional appearance)
-- **Section Subtitle**: "Complete list of technology request submissions with current status and priority"
+- **Filter Description**: Dynamic contextual description positioned right after title in parentheses showing current filter state:
+  - "(All)" when no filter is applied
+  - "(Submitted only)" when filtered by submitted requests
+  - "(On Hold only)" when filtered by on-hold requests
+  - "(Rejected only)" when filtered by rejected requests
+  - "(Fast Track priority only)" when filtered by fast track requests
-- **Table Headers**: Clear, descriptive column headers
+- **Table Headers**: Clear, descriptive column headers with professional sort indicators
 - **Data Formatting**: Consistent date formats using business days only (excludes weekends), proper text truncation
 - **Date Calculation**: Relative dates (e.g., "6d ago") calculated using business days only, excluding Saturday and Sunday